-The Clinical Negligence Scheme for General Practice (CNSGP) scheme rules provide a general description of the scheme, the relevant liabilities, the benefits of the scheme, how disputes and appeals are resolved and how the scheme is implemented.
+The Clinical Negligence Scheme for General Practice (CNSGP) and Existing Liabilities Scheme for General Practice (ELSGP) scheme rules provide a general description of the schemes, the relevant liabilities, the benefits of the schemes, how disputes and appeals are resolved and how the schemes are implemented.

 Summary of the CNSGP scheme rules

 This summary of the Clinical Negligence Scheme for General Practice (CNSGP) scheme rules provide an introduction to the full scheme rules document.